redplc/node-red-contrib-redplc-rpi-gpio/README.md

 npm install node-red-contrib-redplc-rpi-gpio
 ```
 ## Usage
-Wire this node to first output of redPlc cpu node.<br>
-Global variable I are updated with digital inputs.<br>
-Global variable Q sets digital output.<br>
+Update is triggered by redPlc cpu node<br>
+or module-update node<br>
+This node reads/writes from/to Node-Red global variables<br>
-This node works only on Raspberry Pi with Raspberry Pi OS.<br>
+This node works only on Raspberry Pi with Raspberry Pi OS<br>
-For prevent malfunction, check with raspi-config<br>
-if pins set as I2C, SPI or UART.<br>
+For prevent malfunction, check with raspi-config if pins set as I2C, SPI or UART<br>

 ## GPIO modes<br>
 * **--:** Pin is untouched.<br>